duckietown/dockertown/docs/template/sub-commands/buildx.md

 ## Notes about the transition between the legacy builder and buildx

-Users are encouraged to use buildx in Python-on-whales through the [`docker.build()`](buildx.md#build) function.
+Users are encouraged to use buildx in Pydock through the [`docker.build()`](buildx.md#build) function.

 Buildx is the next gen Docker builder and a transition is underway to make the `docker build` shell command use buildx.
-Python-on-whales has had an opinionated answer on the matter as `docker.build()` will always use buildx.
-This is because Python-on-whales was created during the transition and doesn't have an existing user codebase to support.
+Pydock has had an opinionated answer on the matter as `docker.build()` will always use buildx.
+This is because Pydock was created during the transition and doesn't have an existing user codebase to support.

 The legacy builder is still available by calling [`docker.legacy_build()`](image.md#legacy_build), but note that